ngcheukfai/ngcheukfai.github.io/_publications/2009-10-01-paper-title-number-1.md

 venue: 'Statistical Software Components S459293'
 #slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 #paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation: 'Stanislav Anatolyev & Cheuk Fai Ng, 2024. &quot;"VCE_MCOV: Stata module to compute the Leave-Cluster-Out-Crossfit (LCOC) variance estimates for user-chosen coefficients in a linear regression model,&quot; <i>J Statistical Software Components S459293</i>.
+citation: 'Stanislav Anatolyev & Cheuk Fai Ng (2024). &quot;VCE_MCOV: Stata module to compute the Leave-Cluster-Out-Crossfit (LCOC) variance estimates for user-chosen coefficients in a linear regression model,&quot; <i>Statistical Software Components S459293</i>.
 1(1).'
 ---

 vce_mcov is an eclass command that can be used after running reg.
 It replaces the entries of the variance matrix (stored in e(V)) relating to user-chosen parameter(s) of inferential interest with the Leave-Cluster-Out-Crossfit (LCOC) estimates (see Anatolyev and Ng, 2024).
 All postestimation commands will work as usual.